 The Practices & Possibilities book series invites proposals that address the full range of work within the field of Writing Studies, including teaching, learning, research, theory, and professional practice.
 The editors of the series will consider both proposals and complete manuscripts.
 Content suggestions and formatting guidelines for each are found below.
 Submissions to the series will be reviewed following the WAC Clearinghouse peer review processes.
-Our review processes are informed by the Clearinghouse invitation to contribute scholarly work and its statement on diversity, equity, and inclusion.
+Our peer review process is informed by the Clearinghouse invitation to contribute scholarly work and its statement on diversity, equity, and inclusion.
 Our reviews are also guided by the statement on anti-racist scholarly reviewing practices, which can be found at https://tinyurl.com/reviewheuristic.

-If the series editors determine that a proposal is consistent with the goals of the series and possesses strong scholarly merit, it will undergo a rigorous peer review by scholars drawn from our series Editorial Review Board, the WAC Clearinghouse Publications Review Board or Editorial Board.
-Reviews are typically completed in one or two months.
+If the series editors determine that a proposal is consistent with the goals of the series and possesses strong scholarly merit, it will undergo a rigorous peer review by scholars drawn from our series Editorial Review Board, the WAC Clearinghouse Publications Review Board or the WAC Clearinghouse Editorial Board.
+Reviews are typically completed in two months.

 The series editors will not consider work submitted simultaneously for consideration by another publisher.